MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 * Click on **Browse More Apps** > Search for `Slack Notification Alert` > Click **Install** (you will need a Splunk.com account to install apps)

-We now need to grab our Slack Webhook so Splunk can send alerts to it.
+We now need to grab our Slack Webhook URL so Splunk can send alerts to it.
 You can do this in Slack by adding a **Custom Integration**

 ![Slack Custom Webhook Integration](/images/posts/splunk-alerts/slack_custom_integration.png)